aman2970/NODEMCU_WIFI_DEAUTHER/README.md

 3. Third you need a bin file in which script of deauthentication and other attacks are present

-4.Then flash that script in to device and then power it up and connect to that device and search 192.168.4.1 and there will be a web interface from where you can do those attacks
+4.Then flash that script in to device and then power it up and connect to that device and search 192.168.4.1 and there will be a web interface from where you cando those attacks